GoogleChromeLabs/confluence/README.md

 #### Definition

-The Failure to Ship metric indicates the number of APIs that The Browser provides for the duration of the Grace Period, but all other browsers do provide throughout the Grace Period.
+The Failure to Ship metric indicates the number of APIs that The Browser does not provide provide for the duration of the Grace Period, but all other browsers do provide throughout the Grace Period.

 #### Rationale